Defancet/ipk-project-2/README.md

 ```

-## Section 6: Trying to sniff from different interfaces:
+## Section 6: Trying to sniff from different interfaces

 ### Test 15: Sniffing packet from the `eth0` interface: